JTPond/calcifyarchive/README.md

   1. Clone the repository
   2. In the static subdirectory, run either `build.sh` or `build.bat` depending on your system.
   3. In the root directory, run `python(3) indexer.py <path/to/dir/to/be/archived>`.
 Get help: `python(3) indexer.py -h`.
+  4. Deploy:
-  4. Point a webserver at the `./dist/` directory.
+    1. Point a webserver at the `./dist/` directory.
+    2. Commit `./dist/` to GitHub pages
+    3. Sync `./dist/` to another static CDS like S3+CloudFront

 ## Archive format